victorjoh/valid-draughts-moves/README.md

 ```

 Support for Java 17 in Eclipse was added in version 4.21.
 To see which version
 you have, look at Help > About Eclipse IDE.
-If you have an
+If you have an older version, you'll
-older version, you'll have to
+have to
 [upgrade](https://unifaun.atlassian.net/wiki/spaces/GD/pages/156646247/Eclipse#Upgrading-existing-Eclipse-IDE-and-Installed-Features-to-newer-release)
-or install to a newer version.
-If you choose to install a new version, you'll
+or install a newer version.
+If you choose to install a new version, you'll have
-have to install your plugins again like TestNG, Sonar, MoreUnit and MagicLabel
+to install the plugins that you use again.
-if you use that.

 Make Java 17 available in Eclipse by doing the following: